POEMMA-Balloon with Radio: A multi-messenger, multi-detector balloon payload: Instrument design of PBR

 \subsection{Telescope Mechanical Structure}

 The telescope mechanical structure needs to support the optical design while preserving image quality across the full pointing range and the extreme environmental loads expected for a stratospheric balloon payload.
 The resulting modular design (see \autoref{fig:pbr-telescope}) comprises five primary components: the mirror assembly, the telescope (belt) frame, the aperture assembly, the camera shelf, and the dark‑box shell.
 The large square belt frame wraps vertically around the mirror just at the height of the telescope's center of mass; it bears the majority of the load, stiffens the optical train, and interfaces directly to the rotator.
 Two forward trusses on either side and a central truss carry the aperture assembly and camera shelf.
 The aperture assembly secures the ACP, hosts the Infrared (IR) camera and X/$\gamma$ detector, and supports the top and bottom shutters.
 These shutters protect the telescope from direct sunlight and will be controlled by the operator from ground.
-To avoid stray light inside the telescope, we enclose the optics in a layered dark box: an outer reflective Mylar layer limits solar heating, a Titan RF Faraday fabric provides EMI shielding, a foam layer insulates against extreme temperatures, and an inner light‑absorbing surface suppresses stray light.
 The mirror assembly holds the 10 segments in three‑point flexure mounts, shown in \autoref{fig:Mirror}.
 Nine Kovar pads are epoxied to each segment and the pads in turn attach to the aluminum structure through flexures and a Whipple‑tree distribution to equalize loads, accommodate differential thermal contraction and allow precise alignment of the each segment before launch.
 The camera shelf interfaces the FC and CC to the frame, permitting independent axial adjustment while minimizing obscuration.